discourse/discourse-subscriptions/README.md

 # Testing

-To run the specs, install the plugin and run `bundle exec rake plugin:spec` in the discourse root directory.
+To run the specs, install the plugin and run `bundle exec rake plugin:spec[discourse-payments]` in the discourse root directory.

+If you're using a zsh shell, then you probably get this error: `zsh: no matches found ...` and you'll need to escape the square brackets with backslashes.

 Run the local js acceptance tests here: